-- If the belt tension is too low, the belt will slip causing noise, extremely high temperatures and premature belt wear.
+- If the belt tension is too low, the belt will slip causing noise.
+In addition, to extremely high temperatures and early belt wear.

-- As a result, can lead to the, poor functioning, of the belt-driven accessories. ( poor charging and steering issues )
+- Consequently, this can lead to, poor running, belt-driven accessories. (poor charging and steering issues)

-- If the tension is too high, this will cause, excessive wear, to the belt-driven accessories. ( pulleys and seals )
+- If the tension is too high, this will cause, too much wear, to the belt-driven accessories. (pulleys and seals)

 Do another visual inspection and double-check the belt and tensioner, for correct tightness, before starting your engine.

-If your serpentine belt wears out, becomes damaged or contaminated, or breaks; engine accessories will not be able to spin at the proper speed.
+If your serpentine belt wears out, becomes damaged or contaminated, or breaks.
+Then, engine accessories will not be able to spin, at the proper speed.
 As a result, leading to decreased power to the electrical system.
-This can lead to a sudden lost of power assist for the steering system.
-As a result, leading to the steering wheel all-of-a-sudden, becoming very hard to turn.
+This can lead to a sudden lost of power assist, for the steering system.
+As a result, leading to the steering wheel suddenly, becoming very hard to turn.

-A broken serpentine belt may stop the water pump from circulating coolant through the cooling system.
+Also, a broken serpentine belt, may stop the water pump from, circulating coolant through the cooling system.
 Consequently, causing the engine can overheat.
-And it may stop the alternator from generating power to operate the vehicle’s electric/electronic systems and recharge the battery.
+And, it may stop the alternator from generating power.
+Subsequently, used to operate the car’s electric/electronic systems and recharge the battery.
 Finally, the headlights will dim, the radio will not work, and the battery will die.

 Thank You !